 Meal For One

-Other essential items to pack for a trip to Portugal include a good quality travel backpack.
+Other essential items to pack for a trip to Portugal include, most importantly, a good quality travel backpack.
 Choose the brand carefully and make sure you find the right size backpack for your torso.
 Believe me, doing this will make all the difference and prevent major backache.
+Read our related blog post with advice on how to choose the best backpacks for women travelers.
 Smaller items to pack include a padlock, sleep sheet and a money belt to keep important documents close to you.